Technology – it’s all about choices

 Where “everyone” had a server in their office now the only one in the office might be that server!
 Where all the staff computers were “safe” behind a business class firewall they are working from home with unknown and unmanaged firewalls.
 Has your technology security evolved to address this?
 Has your technology support changed?

-There is one change which has shifted from “nice-to-have” to being a must have and that is multi-factor authentication (MFA).
+There is one change that has shifted from “nice-to-have” to being a must-have and that is multi-factor authentication (MFA).
 With all these new business systems no longer behind company firewalls it is much easier for threats to make it your company’s systems.
 Being unaware of attempted logins from countries all over the world does not mean they are not happening.
 Relying on your end users to not use the same password for everything or for passwords to be complex enough to avoid hacking is not a good choice.
-Believing that your company is not a valuable target is not an answer either just ask the not for profit veterinary clinic has and held for ransom.
+Believing that your company is not a valuable target is not an answer either just ask the not-for-profit veterinary clinic has and held for ransom.

 How powerful is MFA in stopping attacks?
-Rather that just take my word check this article which shows that 99.9% of account hacks are stopped by MFA
+Rather than just take my word check this article which shows that 99.9% of account hacks are stopped by MFA

 Is your IT staff or users saying they have strong passwords?
 Well your password does not matter